• Skip to primary navigation

 Every salad starts with a base of some type of salad greens.
 So often we only think of iceberg or romaine lettuce, but there are so many more types of salad greens and some of them aren't even green.
 There are ones with red, yellow, white, or even brown leaves.
 Whatever you choose for your base is going to help set the tone and the flavor of your whole salad.
 So, remember this when deciding on the base.

-Depending on where you live and what season we’re in will determine what type of greens are available.
-Some of my favorite options include arugula, radicchio, butter head lettuce, endive, or microgreens.
-Of course there’s always the typical spinach, cabbage, and red and green leaf lettuces.
+Depending on where you live and what season you’re in will determine what type of greens are available.
+Some of my favorite options include arugula, radicchio, butterhead lettuce, endive, or microgreens.
+Of course, there’s always the typical spinach, cabbage, and red and green leaf lettuces.
 But, try to think outside of the box with this!
 There are so many different colors and textures to choose from, so pick wisely!

 Types of Salad Greens